UK cannabis companies and shares to watch

 The following five companies are well-known UK companies which are associated with the cannabis market.

-AB Foods
+AB Foods (LSE:ABF)

-AB Foods is a £17.27 billion FTSE 100 market titan, which is perhaps best known as the parent of discount clothing retailer Primark.
+AB Foods is a £15.63 billion FTSE 100 market titan, which is perhaps best known as the parent of discount clothing retailer Primark.
 The company also owns many popular food brands, including Kingsmill, Patak’s, Billington’s and Blue Dragon cooking sauces.

-But the company is also one of the largest licensed cannabis cultivators in the UK.
+The company is also one of the largest licensed cannabis cultivators in the UK.
 Subsidiary British Sugar signed a deal with GW Pharmaceuticals in 2019 to supply medical grade M250 marijuana for drug development purposes.

-M250 is a specific strain of cannabis which contains a much higher concentration of tetrahydrocannabinol than in standard cannabis — which is the active ingredient within the pant.
+M250 is a specific strain of cannabis which contains a much higher concentration of tetrahydrocannabinol than in standard cannabis — which is the active ingredient within the plant.
 However, M250 also does not produce a psychoactive effect, making it perfect for medical use due to the lack of unwanted side effects.

-AB Foods has converted 45 acres of its greenhouse space — formerly used to grow tomatoes — to grow hemp plants, and is perfectly placed to expand to future demand or legislative change.
+AB Foods has converted 45 acres of its greenhouse space — formerly used to grow tomatoes — to grow hemp plants and is perfectly placed to expand to future demand or legislative change.
 The company may be a popular choice for risk-averse investors looking for exposure to the cannabis sector within a highly diversified company.

-Our analysts have given the stock a hold rating with an average price target of 2610p, up 13.23% from its current price
+Our analysts have given the stock a hold rating with an average price target of 2095p in the next 12-month period.

-Market capitalisation: £17.27 billion
+Market capitalisation: £15.63 billion

-Futura Medical
+Futura Medical (LSE: FUM)

 This allows active ingredients to be placed inside a gel, ready to be absorbed directly through the skin, making it a perfect platform to combine with tetrahydrocannabinol.
-This product, named CBD100, developed with CBDerma Technology, could be used to help manage localised pain — though is in the early trial stages.
+This product, named CBD100, developed with CBDerma Technology, could be used to help manage localised pain — though it is in the early trial stages.

-Our analysts have given the stock a buy rating with an average price target of 140p, up 323% from its current price.
+Our analysts have given the stock a buy rating with an average price target of 140p, up 1352% from its current price.

-Market capitalisation: £100 million
+Market capitalisation: £27.41 million

-Celadon Pharmaceuticals
+Celadon Pharmaceuticals (LSE: CEL)

-Celadon announced last year that its Home Office licence has been successfully updated to allow the commercial sale of its high 9-tetrahydrocannabinol product, following the company’s recent registration as a Good Manufacturing Practices manufacturer by the UK MHRA.
+Celadon’s Home Office licence has been successfully updated to allow the commercial sale of its high 9-tetrahydrocannabinol product, following the company’s recent registration as a Good Manufacturing Practices manufacturer by the UK MHRA.

 This has allowed Celadon to commence commercially supplying its cannabis-based medical product to third parties, the first registration of a UK pharmaceutical facility for high THC cannabis active pharmaceutical ingredient since Theresa May’s legislation in 2018.